rlabausa/quote-shufl/README.md

 You should then be able to access the application through the browser at http://localhost:5000/.

 ### v3
 Similar to v2, you will need to set up your **.env** with the appropriate information for your database.
-However, in order to be able to access the admin pages, which house endpoints for CRUD operations, you will need to create an admin user.
+However, in order to access the admin pages, which house endpoints for CRUD operations, you will need to create an admin user.
 In order to do this, you will need to create a table in the database to store the admin users.
 You can do this by running the following commands in psql:
 ```SQL
 -- create a table to store admin users
 CREATE TABLE users (